HenrikBengtsson/future-tutorial-user2022/index.md

-## Appendix: Careful with forked parallization
+## Appendix: Careful with forked parallelization

 The `parallel::mclapply()` function relies on _forked_ parallel processing provided by the operating system;